Exhibitions at Allan Bank

 - Published:

 Allan Bank is a place where radical ideas and creativity flourish in a beautiful setting.
-You’ll find a permanent exhibition exploring how William Wordsworth influenced land conservation and tourism in the Lake District.
-Upstairs in the gallery spaces there are two art exhibitions ‘Women in Print - The Caravan Press' and ‘All The Better To Hear You With’ which run from 1 April-21 December 2025.
+You’ll find an ongoing exhibition on the ground floor exploring how William Wordsworth influenced land conservation and tourism in the Lake District.
+Upstairs there are two gallery spaces with a changing programme of exhibitions.

 Wordsworth the Influencer

-The new permanent exhibition looks at how William Wordsworth helped shape the Lake District we know today.
+This exhibition looks at how William Wordsworth helped shape the Lake District we know today.
 It features 19th century photography displayed on large scale lightboxes of significant landscapes he helped protect including Ullswater and Grasmere, and delves into his relationship with industrial pioneer John Marshall and his family.
-Wordsworth wrote his radical Guide to the Lakes while at Allan Bank and a First Edition of the travel guide will be on display as well as examples of Joseph Wilkinson’s illustrations.
+Wordsworth wrote his radical Guide to the Lakes while at Allan Bank and a First Edition of the travel guide is on display as well as examples of Joseph Wilkinson’s illustrations and other key guides.

 This exhibition reveals the fascinating life and print archive of Gwyneth Alban Davis, who ran a one-woman printing business whilst living in a caravan on the Langdale Estate in the 1940s.
 See evocative personal photos on large lightboxes, framed prints created on her original blocks hung on the wall and her jardine printing press.
 Her story is one of perseverance, creativity and hope in the harsh post war period.